klahrinz/klahrinz.github.io/LAW01-06-2spp.md

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 79 Opposing Issuance Of Letters Testamentary.
 Petition And Contest For Letters Of Administration</p>

-**Section 1.
+**§1.
 Opposition to issuance of letters testamentary.
 Simultaneous petition for administration.**

 Any person interested in a will may state in writing the grounds why letters testamentary should not issue to the persons named therein as executors, or any of them, and the court, after hearing upon notice, shall pass upon the sufficiency of such grounds.
 A petition may, at the time, be filed for letters of administration with the will annexed.

-**Section 2.
+**§2.
 Contents of petition for letters of administration.**

 A petition for letters of administration must be filed by an interested person and must show, so far as known to the petitioner: